Novato

 Hamilton Air Force base, decommissioned in 1974, has been transformed into a beautiful community with a mixture of high-end homes and affordable housing, as well as parks, office buildings and retail space.
 Many businesses have recently relocated here from other parts of the U.S. as the old hangers have been turned into beautiful office space.

-San Marin rolling hills
+San Marin Rolling Hills

 Housing in Novato...